 GeneCards Summary for CASQ2 Gene

 CASQ2 (Calsequestrin 2) is a Protein Coding gene.
 Diseases associated with CASQ2 include Ventricular Tachycardia, Catecholaminergic Polymorphic, 2 and Catecholaminergic Polymorphic Ventricular Tachycardia.
-Among its related pathways are Myometrial Relaxation and Contraction Pathways and Antiarrhythmic Pathway, Pharmacodynamics.
+Among its related pathways are Antiarrhythmic Pathway, Pharmacodynamics and Calcium signaling pathway.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and calcium-dependent protein binding.
 An important paralog of this gene is CASQ1.

 UniProtKB/Swiss-Prot Summary for CASQ2 Gene

 Calsequestrin is a high-capacity, moderate affinity, calcium-binding protein and thus acts as an internal calcium store in muscle.
 Calcium ions are bound by clusters of acidic residues at the protein surface, especially at the interface between subunits.
 Can bind around 60 Ca(2+) ions.
 Regulates the release of lumenal Ca(2+) via the calcium release channel RYR2; this plays an important role in triggering muscle contraction.
 Plays a role in excitation-contraction coupling in the heart and in regulating the rate of heart beats.